metabase/metabase/docs/operations-guide/environment-variables.md

 Location of H2 database file.
 Should not include the `.mv.db` (or `.h2.db`) file extension.
 Used when [MB_DB_TYPE](#MB_DB_TYPE) is set to`"h2"`.

-Can also be used, when migrating away from H2, to specify where the existing data should be read from.
+Can also be used when migrating away from H2 to specify where the existing data should be read from.

 #### `MB_DB_HOST`